nth-chile/gagesalzano2/src/_projects/Keeper.md

 {{slide['startmobile']}}

-<p>The website used a minimal color palette and few design elements to feel structured and secure.</p>
+<p>The website was designed to make users feel like their data is in good hands by the use of a minimal color palette and clear page structure.</p>

 {{slide['end']}}